rodrigolemos99/backend-engineering-challenge/README.md

 * <u>**Ability to consider different days**</u>: The last test was implemented to confirm if the program was able to handle timestamps from different days.
 The program passed the test successfully.

+The folder **tests_input_files** must be unzipped and it is a directory with input files for the tests.

 ## Optimizations

 Two optimizations were considered and were both related to the fact that the data is ordered according to the timestamp, from the oldest to the most recent.